-Internship in a social welfare agency.
-225 hours per semester while engaged in a supervised practice experience where generalist skills are utilized/required.
+This second practicum course requires an internship in a social welfare agency.
+Students complete 225 hours per semester while engaged in a supervised practice experience where generalist skills are utilized/required.

-SWK 497 MacRo & Micro Perspectives on International Social Welfare (3 Credits)
+SWK 497 Macro/Micro Persp Inter Social Welfare (3 Credits)

-This course is an advanced level social policy course designed primarily for the baccalaureate student interested in exploring the interplay among macro social systems in selected western and non-western societies as they relate to general social welfare.
+This course is an advanced level social policy course.
+It is designed to examine the interplay among macro social systems in selected western and non-western societies as they relate to general social welfare.

-SWK 497H Honors MacRo & Micro Perspectives on International Social Welfare (3 Credits)
+SWK 497H Macro/Micro Persp Inter Social Welfare (3 Credits)

-This course is an advanced level social policy course designed primarily for the baccalaureate student interested in exploring the interplay among macro social systems in selected western and non-western societies as they relate to general social welfare.
+This course is an advanced level social policy course.
+It is designed to examine the interplay among macro social systems in selected western and non-western societies as they relate to general social welfare.